opdavies/oliverdavies.uk/source/_posts/running-drupal-with-symfony-local-server.md

 ---
 title: Running Drupal 8.8 with the Symfony Local Server
-excerpt: Running Drupal 8.8 with the Symfony Local Server
+excerpt: How to use Symfony's local web server to run a Drupal 8.8 website.
 date: 2020-03-09
 tags:
   - drupal